 CoSchedule Academy: How to Implement Agile Marketing (Online Course)

-Part of CoSchedule Academy is our How to Implement Agile Marketing course, where our resident agile marketing expert Ben Sailer will show you how to implement agile workflows from start to finish.
-You’ll be able to start improving your workflow immediately and create better work in less time.
+One featured course is the Agile Marketing Course, where our resident agile marketing expert Ben Sailer will show you how to implement agile workflows from start to finish.
+Whatever your current process is today, you’ll be able to start improving your workflows immediately and create better work in less time.

 AgileSherpas: Introduction to Agile Marketing (Online Course)

 The Introduction to Agile Marketing course by AgileSherpas is a self-paced course that will get you up to speed on agile marketing in the matter of 80 minutes.

 With the fast-changing marketing landscape, it’s easy to get stuck with your outdated systems to manage your marketing workflows.
 With this course, you’ll learn why the agile methodology fits modern marketing, how to implement agile marketing functions in your team, how to drive the adoption of agile, and more.